Managing passwords is a pain, isn’t it?

 - Uses AES 256-bit encryption (the same encryption method used by high-security banks and the military).

 - User-friendly interface and easy to follow instructions.

 Potential drawbacks: There is no access to direct customer support.

-Cost: Alongside the free plan, the premium plan costs $3 per month and the family plan costs $4 per month.
+Cost: Alongside the free plan (with a limited device access), the premium plan costs $3 per month and the family plan costs $4 per month.

 Below, you’ll find a breakdown of the benefits of using LastPass and the best LastPass alternatives.

 Store your passwords, credit card details, secure notes, and personal information — and access them at any device at any time.

 Build by the team behind NordVPN, NordPass is the next generation password manager fit for individual users and businesses alike.
 With NordPass you can safely store your passwords, credit card details, secure notes, and personal information.

 - Identify vulnerable passwords, check if your data has ever leaked, and generate new complex passwords to protect your accounts